prateekkalra/movie-py-cli/README.md

 # movie-py-cli

-A simple script for fetching movie details from IMDB.com using cli.
+A simple script for fetching movie details right from the terminal.

 # Requirements